Dell Diamond opening as vaccination site in Round Rock

-ROUND ROCK, Texas — Dell Diamond in Round Rock is set to open as a vaccination site, the Round Rock Express announced.
+ROUND ROCK, Texas — Dell Diamond in Round Rock is opening as a vaccination site, the Round Rock Express announced.

 Those who qualify can register for the waitlist by visiting wilco.org.